Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Introduction

 A fundamental tool in all modern developments of Fourier restriction theory is the \emph{wave packet decomposition}.
 This provides a decomposition of the Fourier extension $\mathcal{E}_{\Delta} f$ into non-oscillating components, the \emph{wave packets}.
 This goes back to pioneering work of Fefferman \cite{Fefferman1973} and C\'ordoba \cite{Cordoba1979} with subsequent important contributions by Bourgain \cite{Bourgain1991I,Bourgain1991II,Bourgain1995}.
 Regarding applications to PDE's we want to refer to another pioneering work of Fefferman \cite{Fefferman1983}.

+The construction becomes significantly more involved for variable rough coefficients.
+H. Smith \cite{Smith1998} constructed a wave packet decomposition (or \emph{frame}) for wave equations with $C^{1,1}$-coefficients, using a paradifferential decomposition and propagating the wave packets along the Hamiltonian flow.
+Smith's wave packets are anisotropic and of maximal size in frequency, taking advantage of the flatness in the radial direction of the characteristic surface of the wave equation.
+Similar anisotropic wave packets were used by Smith--Tataru \cite{SmithTataru2005} to prove sharp local well-posedness of quasilinear wave equations.
+Geba--Tataru \cite{GebaTataru2007} refined Smith's parametrix construction to metrics with minimal averaged space-time regularity $\| \partial^2 g \|_{L_t^1 L_{x}^{\infty}} < \infty$ without paradifferential decomposition.

+For non-degenerate characteristic surfaces, which is the case e.g. for Schr\"odinger equations, isotropic wave packets are distinguished.
+Ralston \cite{Ralston1982} constructed isotro\-pic wave packets referred to as \emph{Gaussian beams}.
+The beams are obtained from propagating Gaussians along the Hamiltonian flow.
+Waters \cite{Waters2011} constructed a parametrix for wave equations with $C^{1,1}$-coefficients without paradifferential decomposition and obtained the corresponding space and frequency localization of the wave packets; see also \cite{Waters2019}.
+Here we carry out a unified approach and construct wave packet parametrices for symbols with size and regularity assumptions, which naturally arise from paradifferential decompositions for low regularity coefficients.
+In the case of wave equations the regularity corresponds to $C^{1,1}$-coefficients.
+The symbol regularity additionally allows us to prove time-frequency localization on short times, which is crucial for the proof of the bilinear estimates.

 The wave packets are obtained from a maximal simultaneous decomposition in position and frequency space.
 On a cube $|(x,t)| \lesssim R$, this amounts to an initial spatial decomposition on the scale $\Delta x \sim R^{\frac{1}{2}}$ and the frequency scale $\Delta \xi \sim R^{-\frac{1}{2}}$.
 This decomposition works just as well for $\mathcal{E}_{c} f$, for which we note that due to the flatness of the cone in the radial direction, there are many wave packets with frequency support in different small balls pointing in the same direction.
-This overlapping can be avoided by unbalancing the localization scales \cite{Smith1998,Wolff01,SmithTataru2005,GebaTataru2007}, but we do not pursue this idea here.
+As noted above, this overlapping can be avoided by unbalancing the localization scales \cite{Smith1998,Wolff01,SmithTataru2005,GebaTataru2007}.
+We do not pursue this idea here as the ultimate aim is to show $L^2$-based estimates for which we can sum up the wave packets traveling into the same direction by almost orthogonality.

-For the Fourier extension operator of a graph surface $S = \{(\xi,\phi(\xi)) : \xi \in A \subseteq B_d(0,2) \}$ the frequencies remain fixed under time evolution; the position of the wave packet, which is initially centered at $x_0$, changes according to the group velocity: $x(T) = x_0 - t \nabla \phi(\xi_0)$.
-Presently, the third and crucial ingredient for the combinatorial argument to prove the bilinear estimates is to take into account the time-frequency localization: $\tau = \phi(\xi_0)$.
+For the Fourier extension operator of a graph surface $S = \{(\xi,\phi(\xi)) : \xi \in A \subseteq B_d(0,2) \}$ the frequencies remain fixed under time evolution; the position of the wave packet, which is initially centered at $x_0$, changes according to the group velocity: $x(t) = x_0 - t \nabla \phi(\xi_0)$.
+Presently, the third and crucial ingredient for the combinatorial argument to prove the bilinear estimates is to take into account the time-frequency localization $\tau = \phi(\xi_0)$.